Great Falls, MT · Montana

 Great Falls, MT Pollen Count Today

-View the current allergy index, primary allergen, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Great Falls.
+View today's allergy index, primary allergen, weather context, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for Great Falls.

 Today's pollen count in Great Falls

-Today in Great Falls, Montana, the forecasted pollen level is low with an allergy index of 2.
-The primary allergen is Pine.
+Today in Great Falls, Montana, the forecasted pollen level is high with an allergy index of 4.
+The primary allergen is Ragweed.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Great Falls.
 Actual exposure can vary by neighborhood, weather, and time outdoors.